 When considering climate change, we hear a lot about both carbon dioxide (CO2) and CO2 equivalent emissions.
 Ultimately, when thinking about how to take action in the age of climate change, it can be important to go back to the basics, so here’s your carbon emissions 101.

 Carbon dioxide is a chemical compound that occurs naturally in our earth’s atmosphere.
-CO2 releases into the atmosphere naturally in a multiplicity of ways, including exchanges between the ocean and atmosphere, and plants and animals.
+CO2 is released into the atmosphere naturally in a multiplicity of ways, including exchanges between the ocean and atmosphere, and plants and animals.
 However, human-related carbon dioxide emissions didn’t come on the scene until the mid-1700s at the start of the Industrial Revolution.
 During this time, fossil fuel-burning technology spread throughout Europe and, eventually, the world.

 Today, the addition of human-related CO2 emissions and equivalents from such activities as coal, gas, and oil power plants and planes, trains, and automobiles now results in 30 billion tons, or 84% of the total amount of CO2, added to the atmosphere every year.